6th Dalai Lama: Capture and disappearance

 Using the Dalai Lama's behaviour as an excuse and with the approval of his ally China's Kangxi Emperor, Lha-bzang Khan, khan of the Khoshut, killed the regent and kidnapped the Sixth Dalai Lama.
 On 28 June 1706, Lha-bzang Khan deposed Tsangyang; he later installed a 21-year-old lama, Ngawang Yeshey Gyatso, as the "true" 6th Dalai Lama in 1707, claiming that he, not Tsangyang, was the true rebirth of the 5th Dalai Lama.
 The Gelugpa dignitaries and the Tibetan people rejected Lha-bzang Khan's installation of Ngawang Yeshey Gyatso and continued to recognise Tsangyang's title.
 However, Ngawang Yeshey Gyatso is considered by Tibetans to have been an incarnation of Avalokiteśvara.

 While being taken out of Tibet, Tsangyang composed a poem which some say foretold of his next birth.
 "White crane lend me your wings.
 I will not fly far.
 From Lithang I shall return."
-Tsangyang disappeared mysteriously near Qinghai on 15 November 1706, which is why there is no tomb for him in the Potala Palace.
-Rumours persisted he had escaped and lived in secrecy somewhere between China and Mongolia.
-But, a work from 1757 alleges the Dalai Lama survived and was welcomed in Amdo by a group of mostly Kagyu monasteries.
+Tsangyang disappeared mysteriously on 15 November 1706, which is why there is no tomb for him in the Potala Palace.
+It has been said that he was killed on the way to China.
+Other rumours persisted he had escaped and lived in secrecy somewhere between Tibet and Mongolia.
+A work from 1757 alleges the Dalai Lama survived and was welcomed in Amdo by a group of mostly Kagyu monasteries.

 The Tibetans appealed to the Dzungar people, who invaded Tibet and killed Lha-bzang Khan in late 1717.
 Tsangyang was succeeded by Kelsang Gyatso, who was born in Lithang, as the 7th Dalai Lama.

+Legacy

+In September 2024, a team of 15 members climbed an uncharted peak in Tawang district, which was later named after Tsangyang Gyatso.
+The Defence Ministry of India named the peak after him to pay tribute to his "timeless wisdom and huge contributions" to the local Monpa population.